Suspect Action Policy

-4.7 The Official Assessment need not involve the detailed analysis as prescribed in the ICC Standard Analysis Protocols but should, as a minimum, involve a genuine effort to assess the legality of the Player’s bowling action taking into account the provisions of Law 24.3 and using the experience and technical expertise of the persons appointed to conduct the Official Assessment.
-Where possible, the Player’s bowling action should be reviewed in both a practice and match environment.
+4.6 The Official Assessment need not involve the detailed analysis as prescribed in the ICC Standard Analysis Protocols but should, as a minimum, involve a genuine effort to assess the legality of the Player’s bowling action taking into account the provisions of Law 24.3 and using the experience and technical expertise of the persons appointed to conduct the Official Assessment.
+The Player’s bowling action should be reviewed in both a practice and match environment.

 4.7 Following the Official Assessment, the Committee will use all reasonable endeavours to submit a summary report in writing of the outcome of the Official Assessment within 48 hours and a full report (the latter being the Official Assessment Report) within 5 days.
 Both reports will be issued to the Player, the Player’s Team Manager and BCCI.

 4.8 The summary report will state that the Committee has concluded that either (a) the Player’s Bowling Action contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and therefore the Player remains on the Warning List; or (b) the Player’s Bowling Action no longer contravenes Law 24.2 (as read with Law 24.3) of the Laws of Cricket and the Player is Cleared and his name should be removed from the Warning List.
 The Official Assessment Report will give more detailed analysis supporting the Committee’s decision.